paypal/paypal-checkout-components/docs/monorepo-notes.md

 **_Audit the nx config for ways we can improve the workflow_**

 - Nx provides many other ways we can enhance our workflow and CI.
 We should look for other ways we can improve this monorepo with Nx.

+## Questions

+- What will be the best way to setup flow in a way that allows us to slowly move to typescript package-by-package?